gohugoio/hugo/content/content/sections.md

 weight: 30
 ---

-Hugo thinks that you organize your content with a purpose.
+Hugo believes that you organize your content with a purpose.
 The same structure that works to organize your source content is used to organize the rendered site (see [Organization](/content/organization)).
 Following this pattern Hugo uses the top level of your content organization as **the Section**.